DeepRegNet/DeepReg/docs/source/docs/cli.md

   - `moving_label`, `fixed_label` and `pred_fixed_label` under directory `label_i` if
     the sample is labeled and `i` is the label index.

-    `pred_fixed_label` is the warped moving label if the network predicts a DDF or a DVF or an affine transformation.
+    `pred_fixed_label` is the predicted label in the fixed image space.
+In many cases, this is equivalent to the warped moving label, if the network predicts a DDF or a DVF or an affine transformation.

 ## Warp